google-marketing-solutions/performance-psi-tracker/docs/README.md

    * **URL/Origin** - whether to query CrUX for data for the specific URL or for the entire origin.
 The options are "URL" or "Origin".
 Any other values will result in no CrUX data being saved for the URL.
-   * **Active** - a checkbox to signal whether the URL should be sent to PSI.
-When adding a new row, you can copy the checkbox from the row above.
+   * **Active** - a checkbox to signal whether the URL should be included in the tracking.
+When adding a new row, be sure to use a checkbox here to ensure the value is correctly recognized.
    * **Status** - shows which state the tracker is in with regards to the URL in that row.
 This is updated by the tracker, and doesn't need to be set manually.